 The devices and services that make a home “smart” will be different for every individual.
 In fact, whether you know it or not, chances are that you already have some type of smart home device.

 What they will do for you: For starters, smart lights can lower your energy bill.
 All smart lights are LEDs, which consume far less electricity than incandescent and even fluorescent bulbs.
 However, smart lights can also be controlled via your smartphone, and you can set schedules for when these lights turn on and off.

 What they will do for you: Rather than taking out your phone to control your smart home devices, a smart speaker lets you merely speak commands to get your gadgets to do your bidding.
 More than that, though, smart speakers can tell you the news and weather, read your recipes, even order a pizza or a Lyft.
 Oh, and they’ll play music, too.

 What they will do for you: A smart plug or switch is the easiest and cheapest way to make any appliance in your home “smart.”
 Connect, say, a lamp to the smart switch, and then plug the switch into the wall, and voila, you’ll be able to control the lamp from your phone.
 You can also set schedules for the plugs to turn on and off and link them to other smart home devices.

-What they will do for you: A security camera lets you keep an eye on your house and keep tabs on who’s coming and going, all from your phone, tablet or laptop.
+What they will do for you: A video surveillance system lets you keep an eye on your house and keep tabs on who’s coming and going, all from your phone, tablet or laptop.
 The better cameras will also have night vision and can be linked with other smart home devices.
 That means the camera will start recording when you leave home and stop when you return.

 What they will do for you: Beyond allowing you to lock and unlock your door using your smartphone, a smart lock will also let you issue temporary passes to others and see who’s using your door.
 Integrate the lock with other smart home devices, and you could have your lights turn on automatically when you unlock your door when leaving home in the evening.